-Thrombocytopenia is fairly common in dogs.
+Thrombocytopenia can occur for a variety of reasons in dogs.
 It occurs when their platelet count is low.
 This causes issues with clotting and can mean there is a serious underlying disease that will need treatment.

 What Is Thrombocytopenia in Dogs?